Asqatasun/Asqatasun/Home.md

 ***

-# How to contribute to Tanaguru using Git and GitHub
+# Contribute to Tanaguru using Git and GitHub

+Foreword: welcome !
+Come having fun coding :)

 This chapter assumes that you already have a git client (see [Scott Chacon's Pro Git](http://git-scm.com/book/en/Getting-Started-Installing-Git) if you need help getting started) and a GitHub account by the name of "github_user" (but any other way of forking the original Tanaguru repository should work the same).

 ## Fork and clone